 I want to thank Mehmet Kalpaklı for his kindness to sign and give me this book as a gift.

 To conclude, I want to suggest this book for those who work on social sciences and humanities.
-If you don’t have the time to read the entire book, at least you can have a look at “The Introduction”.
+If you don’t have the time to read the entire book, you can at least have a look at “The Introduction”.
 I assure that you’ll benefit from it even if you’re not an Ottoman historian.
 It’s a very good example of how to write an academic paper in a way that can attract attention.
 It exemplifies well how the historians can fall into traps.
-And of course, it is a very good source to understand the love and the beloveds in the early modern Ottoman and European culture.
+It is, therefore, a very good source to understand the love and the beloveds in the early modern Ottoman and European culture.

 Featured Image: Beyaz Said (CC BY-NC-SA 2.0)